-Dataset Description (1 paragraph) Data Representations (Graphs) Introduce the experiment to the reader.
-If given, specify the location(s) (ex: town, city, boat launch, etc.).
-Include as much information as you can about how the data were collected, when they were collected, how often they were collected, researchers involved in the project, the data source (ex: Vassar College, NOAA, Snapshot Day, Cary Institute), and any other relevant information.
-Explain why a scientist might study these variables .
-Your team will need to create at least one graph or chart of the data.
-Hand-drawn graphs are acceptable if they are neat and legible.
-Remember to label your axes.
-If you selected a large dataset, your representation only needs to include the variables that are relevant to your investigation.
-5. Data Trends or Comparisons (1-2 paragraphs) Describe the trend(s) or comparison(s) in the dataset(s) you used for your project.
+Cary Institute of Ecosystem Studies

+5. Data Trends or Comparisons

+(1-2 paragraphs; 2-3 sentences for Family Data Jam)

+Describe the trend(s) or comparison(s) in the dataset(s) you used for your project.
 In other words, What does the graph look like?
-Make sure to use basic descriptive statistics (ex: mean, range, standard deviation).
+Make sure to use basic descriptive statistics (ex: average, range, standard deviation).
 Describe and address variability if applicable.

+Examples:

-Examples: The average annual blue crab population increased over time from 158 to 2,703 crabs/m2.
-Despite the overall increase in pearly mussels from 1995-2010, the mussel population sharply dropped in 2003.
-The precipitation in Poughkeepsie was variable from 1997-2012.
-Fish populations were higher in Beacon than at Norrie Point in 2008.
-There appeared to be no clear correlation between phosphorous and salinity levels from 1990-2000.
+- ➤ The average annual blue crab population increased over time from 158 to 2,703 crabs/m2. - Despite the overall increase in pearly mussels from 1995-2010, the mussel population sharply dropped in 2003. - ➤ The precipitation in Poughkeepsie was variable from 1997-2020. - ➤ Fish populations were higher in Beacon than at Norrie Point in 2008. - ➤ There appeared to be no clear correlation between phosphorous and salinity levels from 1990-2000.

 If you used two datasets for a comparison, how were the data similar?
 How were they different?

+6. Data Interpretation (Explanation)

+(1-3 paragraphs, 1-3 sentences for Family Data Jam)

-Data Interpretation (Explanation) (1-3 paragraphs) Use reasoning and what you know about the topic to explain the trend(s) or comparison(s) you discovered.
+Use reasoning and what you know about the topic to explain the trend(s) or comparison(s) you discovered.
 In other words: Why do you think the graph looks the way it does?
+Why do you think your trend happened?
 Why is your finding interesting and important?
 Are your results expected or surprising?
 What environmental processes might be causing what you discovered?

 Make sure to support your explanation with evidence and be consistent with current scientific ideas.

+7. New Questions and Hypotheses

+(1 paragraph)

-7. New Questions and Hypotheses (1 paragraph) Remember for your creative piece, your job is just to describe the data.
-However, when you look at data closely, you will inevitably start asking more questions that you can't answer without more research, such as 'Why did the numbers go down in page 6
+Remember -- for your creative piece, your job is just to describe the data.
+However, when you look at data closely, you will inevitably start asking more questions that you can't answer without more research, such as 'Why did the numbers go down in 2003?'
+Or, 'What's happening in Beacon to make the site so different from others?'
+The report is your place to ask 'Why?' and 'What's up with that?'
+Then brainstorm some hypotheses.
+Hypotheses are the explanations your brain comes up with when you ask that 'Why?' question.
+You start thinking 'Maybe...'
+That 'maybe' is your hypothesis.
+Be sure to give at least two new ideas (hypotheses and/or questions) about future scientific research that could be done on this topic.

-Hudson Data Jam Competition 2019 - Guidebook
+8. Written

+Explain why you chose your creative method and what message